Who We Are

 ABOUT LAET

-For over 50 years, Legal Aid of East Tennessee has worked to build stronger communities and improve lives by providing high-quality legal services free of charge to qualifying individuals.
+Since 1965, Legal Aid of East Tennessee has worked to build stronger communities and improve lives, by providing high-quality legal services free of charge to qualifying individuals.

-Each year, we serve over 6,000 neighbors and help them access vital legal help.
-But there are thousands more to serve.
-With an estimated 300,000 eligible individuals in our service area, we know that the need is great.
-Our limited resources make it impossible to help everyone, but that doesn’t stop us from trying.
+Each year, we serve thousands of your neighbors and help them access vital legal guidance.
+Yet, there exist thousands more requiring assistance.
+With an estimated 300,000 eligible individuals within our 26-county catchment area, LAET knows the need is great.

 Learn more about how you can help.